YunaBraska/nano/README.md

 Nano handles threads for you and provides a basic construct for event driven architecture.
 It's providing a simple way to write microservices in a functional fluent and chaining style, so that **objects are less needed**.
-Nano gives the full control to the user, therefore there are not many private methods or fields.
+Nano provides full access to all internal components, resulting in very few private methods or fields.

 ## 📚 Components